When Retirement Decisions Connect, the Weight You Feel Starts To Make Sense

 A longer retirement gives inflation more time to work

-[1] Inflation does not need to be dramatic to matter.
-By definition, it raises prices over time, which means a decades‑long retirement must account for purchasing‑power change, not just today’s budget.
+Inflation does not need to be dramatic to matter.
+Over decades, rising prices erode purchasing power, so a long retirement must account for the change in what your dollars can buy, not just today’s budget.
 [2]

 Fewer decisions run on autopilot today